198 Contemporary Arts and Learning Safeguarding Policy and Procedures

 - Ensure that all digital communications with students/parents/carers should be on a professional level and only carried out using official systems

-- Support young people understanding and following the Online Safety Policy and acceptable use policies
+- Support children, young people and vulnerable adults understanding and following the Online Safety Policy and acceptable use policies

 - Monitor the use of digital technologies, mobile devices, cameras, etc. in planned sessions and other activities.

-- Guide young people to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches
+- Guide children, young people and vulnerable adults to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches

 - Be aware of the potential for serious child protection/safeguarding issues to arise from: